JaberSE09/ussupremecellular/README.md

 ## Usage

-This website provides links to the section of the website fr
+This website provides links to the section of the website

     ```md
     ![alt text](assets/images/screenshot.png)